Ms3314/Jiraffe/readme.md

 # Jiraffe 🦒

-An API to generate pretty stories using AI-powered story generation.
+An API to generate intuitve choice based stories using AI

 ## Overview

 Jiraffe is a FastAPI-based backend application that provides story generation capabilities.
-The application uses OpenAI's API to create engaging stories and includes job management functionality.
+The application uses OpenAI's API to create engaging stories where the user can choose a descition through which the story changes.

 ## Features